Introduction and Overview

 Facebook Login Privacy Policy

-We have integrated the practical Facebook login on our site.
-This allows you to easily log in with your Facebook account without having to create another user account.
-If you decide to register via the Facebook login, you will be redirected to the Facebook social media network.
-There you can log in using your Facebook user data.
-Through this login procedure, data about you or your user behavior is stored and transmitted to Facebook.
+We have integrated the convenient Facebook Login on our site.
+This allows you to easily log in to us with your Facebook account without having to create another user account.
+When you choose to register via Facebook Login, you will be redirected to the social media network Facebook.
+There, you log in using your Facebook user data.
+Through this login process, data about you or your user behavior is stored and transmitted to Facebook.

-Facebook uses various cookies to store the data.
-Below we show you the most important cookies that are set in your browser or already exist when you log in to our site via the Facebook login:
+To store the data, Facebook uses various cookies.
+Below, we show you the most important cookies that are set in your browser or already exist when you log in to our site via Facebook Login:

 Name: fr